50-Course/50-Course/README.md

 <div align="center">

-# Hi there 👋 I am Eri
+# Hi there, you found me 👋

 </div>

-Hi, I'm Eri, Africa's passionate developer, seasoned software engineer with over 6 years of invaluable experience in the dynamic tech landscape, working on some of the coolest ideas from ground up.
-My tagine? `epiphany_to_code`;
+Hi, I'm Eri, Africa's passionate developer, senior software engineer with over 6 years of invaluable experience in the dynamic tech landscape. working on some of the coolest ideas from ground up.
+My tagine? `epiphany_to_code`.
 I have been involved in building perfomant projects from zero to one.
 My expertise spans across backend, and full-stack platforms, and I have a strong passion for open-source software and community-driven projects.

 <div align="center">